If you can learn how to save money on a low income, you will be able to quickly build up a financial buffer which will help protect you from debt.

-You should hopefully be able to pay less for the things you do buy, by making payment in full up-front rather than paying on credit and incurring interest.
+You should hopefully be able to pay less for the things you do buy, by making payments in full up-front rather than paying on credit and incurring interest.

 If you do not have a lot of money coming in you may feel like every spare penny goes on bills and essential groceries.